-Beginning July 1, 2023, Burbank Water and Power’s (BWP) electric system average rate will increase by 8.5% and the water system average rate will increase by 9%.
-Next year, on July 1, 2024, rates will increase by 8% for electricity and by 9% for water.
-We understand this is a large increase and appreciate the opportunity to explain the cost drivers to our community owners.
+This year, beginning July 1, 2023, BWP is proposing an electric system average rate increase of 8.5%, and a water system average rate increase of 9%.
+Next year, on July 1, 2024, the proposed rate increases are 8% for electricity and 9% for water.
+We understand this is potentially a large increase and appreciate the opportunity to explain the cost drivers to our community owners.
 Additionally, we offer bill management assistance programs to people who cannot afford this increase.

 Why are we seeing a cost increase?